 This twin-engine t-bucket hot rod is amazing — two engines, four blowers, and one mean streak… A local favorite, I’ve actually seen this car before and heard it fired up.
 It’s a beast in every sense of the word.

 I know I’ve said it before in previous blog posts, but I’m a sucker for the new 2014 Corvette Stingray.
 It’s a beautiful machine.
 Ya, it’s on my list for Christmas.
 Pass a note to Santa for me when you see him.

-If there is one thing I’ve learned in all my visits to SEMA, it’s that when it comes to cars, there is something for everyone.
+If there is one thing I’ve learned in all my visits to SEMA, it’s that there is something for everyone when it comes to cars.
 This orange Ford coupe is sweet.

 While somewhere walking the show, others were driving – virtually any way.
-I’m not a gamer but I could sure get into one of these, although I’m pretty sure I’d never get anything done.
+I’m not a gamer, but I could get into one of these, although I’m pretty sure I’d never get anything done.

 …including this custom green Chevy…